Old-fashioned Strawberry Rhubarb Pie

 2 cups thinly sliced rhubarb

-Fill the bottom pie crust with strawberries and rhubarb.
+Remove the bottom crust from the refrigerator and pour in the strawberries and rhubarb mixture.
 Scatter on top:

 2 tablespoons butter, cut into small pieces